Tara Browne: "A Day in the Life"

 However, in 1997, Paul McCartney gave a different explanation of these lines:

 The verse about the politician blowing his mind out in a car we wrote together.
 It has been attributed to Tara Browne, the Guinness heir, which I don't believe is the case; certainly as we were writing it, I was not attributing it to Tara in my head.
 In John's head it might have been.
 In my head I was imagining a politician bombed out on drugs who'd stopped at some traffic lights and didn't notice that the lights had changed.
 The "blew his mind" was purely a drugs reference, nothing to do with a car crash.

+Browne's death also inspired a song by the Pretty Things, "Death of a Socialite", which appears on the album Emotions, released in April 1967 (about one month before Sgt.
+Pepper's Lonely Hearts Club Band).